-Tim O’Maley was the first MS nurse to achieve Nurse Practitioner endorsement in Australia.
+Tim O’Maley was the first specialist MS nurse to be endorsed as a Nurse Practitioner in Australia.
 He has always been a strong advocate for the MS nurse role and MS nurse-specific education.
 Tim has had a significant influence on the model of modern health care delivery in Queensland, pioneering webinar-based education for people with MS. MSNA thanks Tim for his innovative insights in support and education of people with MS in geographically isolated areas of Australia.
 Tim has served MSNA as President, Vice President, and Qld State Delegate.

 2013 Sue Shapland (WA)

 Sue Shapland has been the General Manager of Members service, MS Society of WA since 2003.
 Within a short time of commencing in the field of MS, Sue became involved with MSNA, taking on the role of State Delegate and implementing change in how MSNA would move forward before becoming President of the Executive for several years.
 This was Sue’s greatest area of influence as she guided MSNA members through innovative change, with passion and enthusiasm.
 Sue was an inspiring leader of MSNA, for all members she mirrored the changing role of the MS Nurse and provided support and guidance.
 Sue empowered MS Nurses as a supportive, determined and exceptional Leader.
 MSNA thanks Sue for her leadership during the mergence of the role of the MS nurse